ginschel/slavo_lingo_src/medzukurs_english.md

 # Module 4 – Rooms and stuff at home

 ## Rooms/furniture
-New Words: [room, table, chair, pillow, bed, window, doors, wardrobe, chest, shelf, to hold (holds), to hang (hangs), wall, lamp, to give]
+New Words: [room, table, chair, pillow, bed, window, doors, wardrobe, chest, shelf, to hold, to hang, wall, lamp, to give]
 Phrases: ["The room is warm and quiet.",
 "The table stands in the middle of the room.",
 "The chair is near the table.",